landomen/landomen.github.io/_posts/2024-04-04-swift-cheatsheet.md

     throw Error("Missing user id")
 }

-// fetchedUserId and userId can be used outside the if statement
+// fetchedUserId can be used outside the if statement
-// but both are stil optional, require unwrapping
+// but is stil optional and requires unwrapping
 ```